samfallible/freeCAD/projects/bfairhallIntroToParametricModeling/README.md

-An example of a paramteterized solid open face box made using the part design workbench following Brodie Fairhall's youtube tutorial.
+A paramteterized model of a solid open face box made using the part design workbench following Brodie Fairhall's youtube tutorial.